 My own research focuses on three areas: the development of building construction; seventeenth century architecture (particularly Wren and Hawksmoor); and the design of libraries throughout the ages.
+I am Principal Investigator on a project on the world-wide historical development of water infrastructure and fountains, funded by the Seear fund at Queens'.
 My interest in the seventeenth-century started with my doctoral thesis which looked at Wren and the development of seventeenth-century carpentry.
 This resulted in a number of articles on carpentry and post-doctoral work looking at seventeenth-century brickwork.
 This in turn led to my first book, Brick: a World History (2003), an overview of the research that has been carried out on brick in building construction through the ages, produced in collaboration with architectural photographer Will Pryce.
 When it was released it was featured as Guardian ‘book of the week’ and has become the established work on the subject.
 It is currently available in nine languages.
 I have written and lectured widely on the history of brickwork.
 My interest in seventeenth-century building construction and Wren also led to my second book, Building St Paul's (2007) which provides a concise introduction to the seventeenth-century building world.
 My third book, The Library: a World History (2013) is the first book to tell the story of library buildings through the ages from the beginning of writing to the present day.
 Richly illustrated again with pictures by Will Pryce, it was chosen by reviewers in both the Evening Standard and Spectator as one of their books of the year.

 I am a University Senior Lecturer in the Department of Architecture.
 I am lecturer and series co-ordinator for Principles of Building Construction (Part IB) and Management Practice and Law (Part II).
 I also lecture first year students in parts of History and Theory.